delegate-arkworld/swark-docs/docs/cli-commands/README.md

-# Commands
+# CLI Commands

-Swark provide several Shopware CLI commands.
+Swark provide several Shopware CLI Commands.
 More information about the Shopware CLI can be found on their [official documentation](https://docs.shopware.com/en/shopware-5-en/tutorials-and-faq/shopware-cli).

 ## Check Transactions